-The Los Angeles/Long Beach area has the dual benefit of being the second largest metropolitan area in the United States, as well as strategically placed to import and export to the rest of the Pacific Rim.
+The Los Angeles/Long Beach area has the dual benefit of being the second-largest metropolitan area in the United States, as well as strategically placed to import and export to the rest of the Pacific Rim.

 7. Riverside/San Bernardino, California

 Riverside/San Bernardino is an area that is about 60 miles from Los Angeles.
-It is a large metropolitan area in its own right, with each county containing a population over 2 million each.
+It is a large metropolitan area in its own right, with each county containing a population of over 2 million each.
 This area benefits from many of the same infrastructure advantages of the Los Angeles/Long Beach area while having significantly less congestion and lower property values (making it less expensive to house large distribution centers there).

 8. Central New Jersey